 Ready to work with us to design you space?

 At EPIPHANY, we specialize in creating refined, art-inspired interiors for those who want their homes to feel good, function well and look beautiful.
-Whether you’re upgrading a loft or styling a full residence, we tailor each space to you.
+Whether you’re upgrading a loft or styling a full residence, we tailor each space to your lifestyle.